Middle East·Saudi Arabia·Updated April 29, 2026

 What scams target tourists in Jeddah?

-The most frequently reported tourist scams in Jeddah are Fraudulent Online Hajj and Umrah Packages, Airport Taxi Overcharging, Hajj and Ramadan Season Accommodation Price Gouging, with 3 classified as high severity.
+The most frequently reported tourist scams in Jeddah are Fraudulent Online Hajj and Umrah Packages, Airport Taxi Overcharging, Hajj and Ramadan Season Accommodation Price Gouging.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Abu Dhabi and Dubai.
+Similar patterns are also documented in Jerusalem and Dubai.

 Are taxis safe in Jeddah?

-Taxis in Jeddah carry documented risk for tourists — 1 transport-related scam is on record.
+Taxis in Jeddah carry documented risk for tourists — 2 transport-related scams are on record.
 Use the Careem or Uber app from the airport, or book a pre-arranged hotel transfer.
 If taking a taxi, agree on the fare before entering and confirm it covers tolls.
 Where available, verified ride-hailing apps (Uber, Grab, or local equivalents) are generally safer than street taxis.

 Is Jeddah safe at night for tourists?